-Within a social web, four components of trust that support a successful community.
+Within a social web, Rheingold refers to four components of trust that support a successful community.
 (McKnight 1988) The first level is calculation-based, which is a cost/benefit rationale.
 “If I participate, what do I gain?’
 This level involves a clear decision-making process based on facts.
 Within the Reddit community, the cost/benefit ratio is reasonable.
 The cost is the amount of time a person spends in the forums, and the benefit is three-fold: high amusement value, pride of contributing knowledge, and gaining knowledge.

-The second level is personal-based trust. stablished over a person’s life, past experiences to make a decision to trust.
+The second level is personal-based trust.
+Established over a person’s life, people use past experiences to make a decision to trust.
 Reddit’s anonymity prevents users from knowing each other in the real world, unless they send private messages to exchange personal information.
-Redditors can examine the past history of comments to gather information about each other subjective decisions about trusting the platform and its users.
+Redditors can examine the past history of comments to gather information about each other, making subjective decisions about trusting the platform and its users.

 The third level of trust is based on an instant connection one feels to a person or thing.
 This pulls into play belief systems, values and a rapport that is established in various subreddits.
 While the anonymity exists, over time one can get a sense for another Redditor’s style and trustworthiness again, based on past contributions to the community.

-The level of trust is based on a formal structure.
+The final level of trust is based on a formal structure.
 Reddit has rules and measures are put into place to protect Redditors.
-There are rules of behavior/norms, by the community.
+There are collectively determined rules of behavior/norms, modifiable by the community.
 It is this sense of community that Rheingold first discussed in 1993.
 His vision of a virtual community was one where people united in a “cross cultural grab bag of written conversations known as IRC Internet Relay Channel.”
-(Rheingold 1993) decade later, the only change seems to be the platform itself.
+(Rheingold 1993) Over two decades later, the only change seems to be the platform itself.
 Instead of IRC, people have a myriad of options for social media interactions.

 Successful crowdsourcing entails multiple criteria.
-The population must have a collective vision, enough to sustain the vision, a solid reputation, and shared values.
-Reddiis a very successful crowdsourcing tool.
+(Rheingold 2012) The population must have a collective vision, enough skilled people to sustain the vision, a solid reputation, and shared values.
+Reddit is a very successful crowdsourcing tool.
 There is a willingness to act on events due to high interest levels and a desire to problem-solve.
 The willingness to cooperatively act within groups began at a base level of humanity, when culture determined how people from different backgrounds interacted.
-Technological changes and the rise of social media permitted a diverse population a tremendous and very rapid opportunity to effect change.
+Technological changes and the rise of social media have permitted a diverse population a tremendous and very rapid opportunity to effect change.
 (Boyd et al, 2003) When group boundaries are clearly defined on such a platform as Reddit, good design principles will support change from within the group, full participation, and a system that self-monitors.
 (Olstrom 1990) As a social media platform, Reddit is philanthropic, educative and controversial.
 It is the controversies that sometimes pose a problem and raise serious moral issues.

 In April 2013, the Boston Marathon was bombed.
 Reddit set up a subreddit called “FindBostonBombers” and crowdsourced to investigate all evidence available to the public.
-Visual evidence was examined and analyzed the community, andconjecture arose.
-Reddit the information and provided an opportunity for interested people to discuss the bombing, analyz the tragedy.
+Visual evidence was examined and analyzed by the community, and conjecture arose.
+Reddit examined the information and provided an opportunity for interested people to discuss the bombing, and analyze the tragedy.
 Redditors donated pizzas to the hospitals and police, offered housing and transportation, and set up a relief fund.